-The findings of the monitoring year 2021/22 are analysed in detail in the report, showing performance against the BDP monitoring indicators.
+The findings of the monitoring year 2022/23 are analysed in detail in the report, showing performance against the BDP monitoring indicators.
 In summary:

-- The Plan requires maintenance of a 5 year housing land supply.
-The City has 3.99 years housing land supply.
-This is derived from a 5-Year requirement under the government's Standard Local Housing Need Method (LHN) of 37,464 dwellings (including a 5% buffer) and a supply of 29,944 dwellings. - Before the standard LHN applied, the BDP housing requirement was for 51,100 additional dwellings to be provided within Birmingham by 2031.
-The cumulative requirement for the period 2011/12 to 2021/22 was 25,500 dwellings.
-A total of 29,308 net new dwellings were completed in this period.
-The cumulative BDP plan target to date has therefore been exceeded by 3,818 dwellings. - The Council achieved 167% delivery against the Government's Housing Delivery Test (January 2022). - A total of 4,647 affordable dwellings have been completed between 2011/12 2021/22 against a requirement of 9,690 for this period.
-This means that 48% of the target has been met with an under-delivery of 5,043 dwellings.
+- The Plan requires maintenance of a 5-year housing land supply.
+The City has 4.24 years housing land supply.
+This is derived from a 5-Year requirement under the government's Standard Local Housing Need Method (LHN) of 37,223 dwellings (including a 5% buffer) and a supply of 31,534 dwellings. - Before the standard LHN applied, the BDP housing requirement was for 51,100 additional dwellings to be provided within Birmingham by 2031.
+The cumulative requirement for the period 2011/12 to 2022/23 was 28,350 dwellings.
+A total of 32,462 net new dwellings were completed in this period.
+The cumulative BDP plan target to date has therefore been exceeded by 4,112 dwellings. - The Council achieved 167% delivery against the Government's Housing Delivery Test (January 2022). - A total of 4,971 affordable dwellings have been completed between 2011/12 2022/23 against a requirement of 10,773 for this period.
+This means that 46% of the target has been met with an under-delivery of 5,802 dwellings.
 In the same period the total value of Section 106 clauses containing an affordable housing commuted sum received has been £13.74 million. - Birmingham is active in the Duty to Co-operate work to ensure that progress is being made by other authorities in the Greater Birmingham and Black Country Housing Market Area (GBBCHMA) on local plan reviews to accommodate Birmingham's unmet housing of 37,900 up to 2031.
-A December 2021 addendum to the latest GBBHMA Housing Need and Land Supply Position Statement (September 2020) demonstrates that the shortfall is now 6,302 dwellings.
-Although this is an increase on the previously reported 2,597 shortfall, there has been a 10,023 decrease in the shortfall since the Strategic Growth Study baseline was established in February 2018. - The Plan requires a minimum 5 year reservoir of 96 hectares of readily available employment land to be maintained throughout the plan period.
-At 1 April 2022 there were 114.8 hectares of readily available employment land, meaning that there are 5.98 year's worth of supply and the plan requirement is being achieved.
+An April 2023 addendum to the latest GBBHMA Housing Need and Land Supply Position Statement (September 2020) demonstrates that the shortfall is now 2,053 dwellings compared to 6,302 the previous year. - The Plan requires a minimum 5-year reservoir of 96 hectares of readily available employment land to be maintained throughout the plan period.
+As of 1 April 2023, there were 137 hectares of readily available employment land, meaning that there are 7.14 years' worth of supply and the plan requirement is being achieved.

-- There have been 114 hectares of employment land completed since the start of the plan period in 2011, resulting in just under 11 hectares per year.
-An additional 13.7 hectares were completed in the two Regional Investment Sites over the same period. - The Plan requires an adequate supply of sites for offices to meet the target of a minimum of 745,000 sq.m. of gross office floorspace.
-A total of 217,139 sq.m. has been developed since 2013 and a further 906,624 sq.m. is in the pipeline1.
-The Plan target is therefore on track to be met. - The Plan requires an adequate supply of retail sites to meet the target of about 350,000sq.m of gross comparison retail floorspace by 2026.
-A total of 54,757 sq.m. of comparison retail was developed between 2015/16 and 2021/22.
-Before 2015/16, comparison and convenience retail were not monitored separately and 87,525 sq.m. was developed between 2011/12 and 2014/15.
-There is a retail supply pipeline of 190,789 sq.m2. - The key development targets in the Longbridge Area Action Plan and Aston, Newtown and Lozells Area Action Plan have been incorporated into the BDP and are monitored through the AMR.
+- There have been 119 hectares of employment land completed since the start of the plan period in 2011, averaging just under 10 hectares per year.
+An additional 13.7 hectares were completed in the two Regional Investment Sites over the same period. - The Plan requires an adequate supply of sites for offices to meet the target of a minimum of 745,000 sq. m. of gross office floorspace.
+A total of 268,435 sq. m. has been developed since 2013 and a further 791,948 sq. m. is in the pipeline1.
+The Plan target is therefore on track to be met. - The Plan requires an adequate supply of retail sites to meet the target of about 350,000sq. m of gross comparison retail floorspace by 2026.
+A total of 55,512 sq. m. of comparison retail was developed between 2015/16 and 2021/22.
+Before 2015/16, comparison and convenience retail were not monitored separately, and 87,525 sq. m. was developed between 2011/12 and 2014/15.
+There is a retail supply pipeline of 156,264sq. m2. - The key development targets in the Longbridge Area Action Plan and Aston, Newtown and Lozells Area Action Plan have been incorporated into the BDP and are monitored through the AMR.